thulab/iotdb-quality/docs/en/DataRepairing/ValueFill.md

 When `method` is "previous", previous method is used.

-Input series is the same as above, the SQL for query is shown below：
+Input series is the same as above, the SQL for query is shown below:

 ```sql
 select valuefill(s1,"method"="previous") from root.test.d2